MUSC-TBIC/2010-i2b2-VA-Challenge-Corpus-Augmentations/README.rst

-** Awaiting final confirmation that the files to be released are fully safe and compliant with the original data sources DUA **
+**Awaiting final confirmation that the files to be released are fully safe and compliant with the original data sources DUA.**

 Links
 =====